Iron Chic: DIY ethic

 The band has earned recognition and respect for being an entirely self-sustaining band.
-All the band's recordings are handled by guitarist Phil Douglas at his studio: The Hobo House (Douglas has also produced music by Latterman, RVIVR, Petal Head, Crash The Calm and Tender Defender), all the band's artwork is done by singer Jason Lubrano who also runs graphic design company Righteous Indignation with additional designs provided by drummer Gordon Lafler and all the band's merch, EP's and albums (except for 2013's The Constant One and 2017's You Can't Stay Here) is handled and distributed though bassist Mike Bruno's Dead Broke Rekerds (who has also released albums from Beach Slang, Samiam and Fifteen).
+All the band's recordings are handled by guitarist Phil Douglas at his studio: The Hobo House (Douglas has also produced music by Latterman, RVIVR, Petal Head, Crash The Calm and Tender Defender), all the band's artwork is done by singer Jason Lubrano who also runs graphic design company Righteous Indignation with additional designs provided by drummer Gordon Lafler and all the band's merch, EP's and albums (except for 2013's The Constant One and 2017's You Can't Stay Here) is handled and distributed though bassist Mike Bruno's Dead Broke Rekerds (who has also released albums from Samiam and Fifteen).